AQA vs Edexcel GCSE Maths: Key Differences and How to Prepare

 Compare AQA and Edexcel GCSE Maths exam boards.
 Understand the key differences in format, content, and marking so you can tailor your revision strategy.

 If you’re taking GCSE Maths, you’re sitting either AQA or Edexcel papers (or possibly OCR, though that’s less common).
+This guide is part of our GCSE Maths revision tips series — start there if you want a full overview of revision strategies.
 While both boards assess the same curriculum, there are subtle but important differences in how they structure exams, word questions, and mark your work.
 Understanding these differences helps you revise more strategically.

 The Basic Structure (Same for Both)